randerson415/Cybersecurity-Bootcamp/README.md

-# Cybersecurity-Bootcamp
+# Elasticsearch Logstash Kibana (ELK) Stack Project
-## Automated ELK Stack Deployment
+## Automated (ELK) Stack Deployment
-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below:

 ![Network Diagram](Diagrams/Project-1-Network-Diagram.png)